rodgerbagnall/planimeter/README.md

 Trace the figure roughly to check that the pole is positioned correctly.
 Re-position the pole if the two arms (joining the pole to the tracer via one of the circle intersection points) disappear at any time.

-If you use the 'Interior Pole method' (e.g. to trace the large rectangle) the area reported is automaticcaly incremented by the area of the zero circle.
-The value of the constant is determined by the lengths of the pole and tracer arms and is shown at the pole.
+If you use the 'Interior Pole method' (e.g. to trace the large rectangle) the area reported is automatically incremented by the area of the zero circle.
+The area of the zero circle (referred to as C) is determined by the lengths of the pole and tracer arms and is shown at the pole.
-Currently, you can only set the tracer and pole arm lengths by editing the code.

 ## Manual tracing